Subscribe

 Students work on laptop computers during an MBA class at the George Washington University School of Business in Washington, D.C., as seen in September 2021.
 (Photographer: Stefani Reynolds—Bloomberg/Getty Images)

-At first glance, you might refer to Capital One as one of the largest banking institutions in the country—but the company now boasts itself as more of a tech company that is data-focused.
-That’s been a trend for many large companies that have had to become more reliant on digital transformation and data to prove themselves during the COVID-19 pandemic.
+At first glance, you might refer to Capital One as one of the largest banking institutions in the country, but the company now boasts of being more of a tech company that is data-focused.

-Given the nature of the pandemic, more companies found they need to perform analysis on data they currently collected—along with new data needs that crop up—to prove to investors that they were staying above water and that consumer engagement still existed in a virtual world, Guy Gomis, a senior vice president, partner, and data and analytics practice leader for recruiting firm Brainworks, explains to Fortune.
+Given the nature of the pandemic, more companies found they needed to perform analysis on data they currently collected—along with new data needs that crop up—to prove to investors that they were staying above water and that consumer engagement still existed in a virtual world, Guy Gomis, a senior vice president, partner, and data and analytics practice leader for recruiting firm Brainworks, explains to Fortune.

 “These companies are going to have to fill those needs,” Gomis says.
 “Whether you’re with a private company or public company, the investors are going to ask you, ‘Are you becoming data-centric?’
 And if you’re not, you’re going to lose your job as a CEO.”